-Emoji Version 15.0 was agreed upon in September 2022, and has already been implemented in the latest Android releases – but Apple typically takes its time before updating the iOS emoji roster.
-This year, that change is included in the iOS 16.4 update, which at the time of writing is around a week away from public release.
+Emoji Version 15.1 was agreed upon back in September 2023, and has already been implemented in the latest Android releases – but Apple typically takes its time before updating the iOS emoji roster.
+This year, that change goes live with the upcoming iOS 17.4 update, which is expected to be released some time in March.
+(Beta testers can access it right now.)

-With the choice of emojis already somewhat overwhelming, and the last few years dedicated to diversity and inclusivity, some would argue there’s not much left to add.
-That sentiment is reflected in a relatively small update this year of just 31 new icons – or 21 if you don’t count each skin tone variant.
-However, a few of the new icons have been much requested over the years, giving fans something to post a happy emoji about.
+With the choice of emojis already somewhat overwhelming and the last few years dedicated to diversity and inclusivity, some would argue there’s not much left to add.
+That sentiment is reflected in the smallest update we can remember: just six brand new icons, or 118 if you include subtle variants.

 So what’s new?